Digital Humanities, Experience Architecture, Participatory Culture, Disaster Communication

 Liza Potts is an Associate Professor in the Department of Writing, Rhetoric, and American Cultures at Michigan State University where she is the Director of WIDE Research and the Co-Founder of the Experience Architecture program.
-Her research interests include digital rhetoric, social user experience, and participatory culture.
-Her work have been funded by the National Endowment for the Humanities (NEH), the Institute of Museum and Library Services (IMLS), and others.
-Her professional experience includes working for startups, Microsoft, and design consultancies as a director, user experience architect, content strategist, usability specialist, information architect, and program manager.
-She has published two books, including a monograph and an edited collection, as well as over 65 publications.
+Her research interests include networked participatory culture, social user experience, and digital rhetoric.
+Her work has been funded by the National Endowment for the Humanities (NEH), the Institute of Museum and Library Services (IMLS), and others.
+She has published three books, including a monograph, an edited collection, and a digital book, as well as over 65 publications.
 She is the caretaker of Sherlockian.net, an international cultural heritage website.
 Her professional experience includes working for technology startups, Microsoft, and consultancies on user experience projects.

 Ph.D.
 Communication and Rhetoric, Rensselaer Polytechnic Institute, 2007

 M.S.
 Technical Communication, Rensselaer Polytechnic Institute, 2003